 Also known as the self bow (so called because its made from a single piece of wood), this type of bow has been found with indigenous peoples all over the world – in Africa, the Americas, northern Europe, and Southern Asia.
 The oldest bow artefacts found are all of self or primitive bows.

 Their very lack of sophistication is their strength.
 A self bow can be created in less than a day from many common timbers that can be found anywhere.
 You just need some basic tools to aid in chopping, shaving, and scraping.
 A piece of wood must be long enough (approximately the height of the archer) and the grain must be pretty straight.
-With a little knowledge, a little effort and a few hours … you’ll get a functioning bow that while a little rough, will be perfectly capable of throwing a pointed stick quickly and reasonably accurately.
+With a little knowledge, a little effort and a few hours … you’ll get a functioning bow that while rough and ready, will be perfectly capable of throwing a pointed stick quickly and reasonably accurately at least in “hunting ranges”.
 Just the thing if you need a little aid in catching dinner.

 Many books exist showing you how to make a primitive bow (both archer/bowyer and survivalist are fascinated by this subject for very differing reasons).
-There are also courses you can take from bowyers to learn how to make a bow over a weekend.
-A little steep cost wise for the average weekend away but worth it I’ve been told.
+A little more formal than sitting on a fallen tree in the woods making a bow, there are courses you can take from bowyers to learn how to make a bow over a weekend.
+A little steep cost wise as against an average weekend away but worth it I’ve been told.

 For a interesting read, have a look at Stonehill Primitive and Simon Sieß.
 This German gentleman is very much a primitive bowyer and his website has quite a collection of bows made from what is literally scrap wood.
 This video from Will Lord takes things even further and creates a neolithic longbow using only historically accurate tools.